Ryder-C/proto-hal/notes.md

 ```
 > Statically resolve a *resolvable* but currently dynamic field state.

+## Implicative Effects

+As it is now, reading or writing to a dynamic field requires `&mut Dynamic`.
+But,
+if reading a field has no implicative effects, really only a `&Dynamic` is needed.
+As it is now, proto-hal does not track nor express effects (yet).
+So I will leave
+it as is in the interest of erring on the side of caution, but once effects are
+tracked, the `&mut Dynamic` can be relaxed to `&Dynamic`.

 # Field Traits

 There are three situations where a field state constraint could be applied: